joy1ee/cse15l-lab-reports/lab3.md

 > }
 > ```

-* The difference between the orignial code and fixed code is for loop.<br />
+* The difference between the orignial code and fixed code is the for loop.<br />
 * The original code occurs a bug because it does not save the current array element to replace it with its new position.
 * The fixed code works because it temporarily saves the element and moves the element inside the new index then replace it.